danknights/mice5035/tutorials/04_data_cleaning/README.md

-## MiCE 5035 Tutorial: Data cleaning and visualization in R
+## MiCE 5035 Tutorial: Data cleaning in R

 ### Background
 This tutorial is an introduction to loading, filtering, and visualizing microbiome data in _R_.